jgauffin/Griffin.Data/docs/Configuration/ReadMe.md

 ## Conversions

-some times the type of the DB column and the class property does not match.
+Sometimes the type of the DB column and the class property does not match.
 As such, a conversion is required between the property and the column.

-This library supprorts conversions for regular properties and some conversions are built in.
+This library supports conversions for regular properties, and some conversions are built in.

 ## More information